Main menu:

 All stakeholders are invited to active participation compared to their passive roles in the current system.
 Empowerment, transformation, healing, restoration and restitution become key concepts.

-Restorative Justice’s concern is much more about restoration and healing, rather than a state-based, costly punishment of offenders.
+Restorative Justice’s concern is much more about restoration and healing, rather than a state-

 Every person has a right to be treated with dignity, respect, and honor.
 Everyone has an important role in the work of justice.